STRISORES Baird, 1858

-The biggest chunk of Metaves is the Cypselomorphae.
+The biggest chunk of Metaves is the Strisores.
 Although it is tempting to group all of the remaining nightbird families in a single order, it is hard to find convincing evidence that they are even constitute a clade (e.g., Barrowclough et al., 2006; Braun and Huddleston (2009), Mariaux and Braun, 1996; Mayr, 2002).
-The divisions between them are very deep, and DNA studies have not only not come to a clear conclusion about the 4 orders are related, but many have not even shown they are each other's closest relatives!
-The oilbirds are particularly problematic.
+The divisions between them are very deep, and DNA studies have not only not come to a clear conclusion about the 4 orders are related.
+Until Kimball et al. (2013), the evidence that Strisores formed a clade was a little shaky.
 Because of this, I have listed them in separate orders.
-Hackett et al. (2008) and Ericson et al. (2006a) are two of the few genetic analyses that place them all in the same clade, which is augmented by the Adopiformes.
-The Apodiformes may be found on the next page, with the remainder of the Cypselomorphae on this one.
+Kimball et al. (2013), Hackett et al. (2008), and Ericson et al. (2006a) are three of genetic analyses that place them all with Apodiformes in Strisores.
+The Apodiformes may be found on the next page, with the remainder of the Strisores on this one.

-In fact, the monophyly of the Cypselomorphae is only supported by analyses that include β-fibrinogen, which also support the Metaves hypothesis.
-When β-fibrinogen was excluded in Ericson et al. (2006a), the Cypselomorphae ended up in the Anomalogonatae.
-Moreover, the nighthawks did not group with the other Cypselomorphae, being closer to a clade containing the owls and others.
+Until Kimball et al. (2013), the monophyly of the Strisores was only supported by analyses that include β-fibrinogen.
+When β-fibrinogen was excluded in Ericson et al. (2006a), the Strisores ended up in the Anomalogonatae.
+Moreover, the nighthawks did not group with the other Strisores, being closer to a clade containing the owls and others.
 One of Braun and Huddleston (2009) analyses also placed the nighthawks closer to the owls.
+Kimball et al. (2013) included many more genes, and even if β-fibrinogen, there is still strong support for Strisores.

 STEATORNITHIFORMES Sharpe 1891